 Introduction to Buffer Overflow Vulnerabilities

 Buffer overflow vulnerabilities occur when a program tries to store more data in a buffer than it can hold.
-If the data being stored exceeds the size of the buffer, it overflows into adjacent memory locations, potentially overwriting data that is critical to the program’s operation.
+If the data being stored exceeds the size of the buffer, it overflows into adjacent memory locations, potentially overwriting data critical to the program’s operation.
 Attackers can exploit buffer overflow vulnerabilities to overwrite data on the stack or heap, execute arbitrary code, or crash the program.

 Stack-Based Buffer Overflow Vulnerabilities